Lordyphon2021/LordyLink-online-firmware-updater/README.md

 -implement "lordylink disconnected" message on controller

--use secure server connection and figure out how HIDE credentials, damnit!!!!
+-use secure server connection and figure out how to HIDE credentials, damnit!!!!

 -enable support for more than one hardware unit